 Eureka Springs really is a magical destination not to be missed on your USA travel experience.
 It’s got plenty going for it – beautiful scenery, historic buildings, hiking trails, and other outdoors activities to enjoy.
 There’s definitely something about this place – you’ve just got to make the journey there to experience it for yourself.

 The best place to stay in Eureka Springs for you should suit your travel style and your budget.
 We reckon Downtown is a pretty unique place to stay, complete with historic accommodation like this charming romantic cottage.
-If you prefer things quieter, this equally historic 1930s treehouse cabin in neighbouring Lake Lucerne still offers up plenty of quirky Eureka Springs charm.
+If you prefer things quieter, this equally historic 1930s treehouse cabin in neighboring Lake Lucerne still offers up plenty of quirky Eureka Springs charm.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!